rsxdalv/tts-generation-webui/README.md

 ## Docker Setup

 tts-generation-webui can also be ran inside of a Docker container.
-To get started, first build the Docker image while in the root directory:
+To get started, pull the image from GitHub Container Registry:

 ```
-docker build -t rsxdalv/tts-generation-webui .
+docker pull ghcr.io/rsxdalv/tts-generation-webui:main
 ```

-Once the image has built it can be started with Docker Compose:
+Once the image has been pulled it can be started with Docker Compose:

 ```
 docker compose up -d